HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

 ```
 {

- "The account name": The account balance valued in decred, (object) JSON object with account names as keys and decred amounts as values
+ "The account name": The account balance valued in hcd, (object) JSON object with account names as keys and hcd amounts as values
  ...
 }
 ```